 Today, Holstentor is one of a long list of buildings included as part of the UNESCO Hanseatic City of Lubeck site.
-Inside this medieval gem is the city museum of Lubeck.
+Looking like it has come straight out of a fairytale, inside this medieval gem is the city museum of Lübeck.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.

 Discover the most outstanding Castles to Visit in the World, from Neuschwanstein to Castel del Monte, Coburg Castle and more, includes interactive world castle list map.